The Amazing Race 31: Development and filming

-The Amazing Race 31 traveled over 25,000 miles across four continents and ten countries, including first-time visits to Uganda and Laos.
+The Amazing Race 31 traveled over 25,000 miles across four continents and ten countries, including first-time visits for the American edition to Uganda and Laos.
+Laos was previously visited on the fourth season of The Amazing Race Vietnam.

 The Head-to-Head returned this season after it was introduced in the previous season.
 This season is also the first to utilize the U-Turn Vote, which has been previously utilized by the Israeli, Chinese, Australian, and Filipino versions of The Amazing Race.

 Casting

 On May 4, 2018, a TMZ article reported that former Big Brother HouseGuests had been asked to compete on the upcoming season of The Amazing Race.
 Later that day, Andy Dehnart posted that former Amazing Race contestants had also been contacted for the same season.
 Martin Holmes from Inside Survivor then posted that former Survivor contestants were also in the mix.